How to go cruelty-free. Why to go cruelty free & 15 best cruelty-free makeup must haves

 #crueltyfree is trending and it couldn’t happen soon enough!

-Here are my best cruelty free makeup recommendations from some of my favorite cruelty free brands which include Charlotte Tilbury, Urban Decay and Kat Von D for when I want really full coverage.
+Here’s how to go cruelty-free and my best cruelty free makeup recommendations from some of my favorite cruelty free brands.
+Including Charlotte Tilbury, Urban Decay and Kat Von D for when I want really full coverage.

 Shop the 15 must-have beauty products.